-Label Description

-Old Password The existing password.
-If this is incorrect, you cannot set the new
+Label Description Old Password The existing password.
+If this is incorrect, you cannot set the new password.

-password.

 New Password The new system password.
-The allowed string length is 0 to 31,

-and only ASCII characters from 32 to 126 are allowed.

-Confirm New Do hand the new possured

-Password Re-type the new password.
+The allowed string length is 0 to 31, and only ASCII characters from 32 to 126 are allowed.
+Confirm New Password Re-type the new password.
 Save Click to save changes.